jmpineiros/STM-images-analysis/README.md

 Step4.
 Check step height percentage and if it is not around 25% redefine border and gradient mark
 ________________________________________
 Important Notes:
-1. This script runs in the Python3 environment.
+1. This script runs in the Python3 environment (Python 3.7).

-3. The script depends on the following python modules and packages.
+2. The script depends on the following python modules and packages.
 You need to install them and import some libraries:

        scipy - https://www.scipy.org/
        numpy - https://numpy.org/